Clinical Trial of Two Study Drinks in Detoxification of Environmental Toxicants and Carcinogens

 Intervention / Treatment

-Freeze dried powder containing gluconasturtiin, which when added to a provided juice, will result in a target dose of up to 40 mg/day of 2-phenethyl isothiocyanate (PEITC).
+Freeze dried watercress containing gluconasturtiin, which when added to provided water with flavor powder, will result in a total target dose of up to 40 mg/day of 2-phenethyl isothiocyanate (PEITC).
 Preparation consumed at breakfast, lunch and dinner 3x daily for 2 weeks.

-Placebo powder added to a provided juice.
+Maltodextrin added to provided water with flavor powder.
 Preparation consumed at breakfast, lunch and dinner 3x daily for 2 weeks.

 What is the study measuring?